AISHA ADDO- ROLE MODEL & AMBASSADOR

 What’s your understanding of Black History in Canada?

-Over the short period that I have been in Canada I been fortunate to celebrate black history on several occasions; however it was only on one occasion that I was truly able to grasp the understanding of black history.
+Over the short period that I have been in Canada I have been fortunate to celebrate black history on several occasions; however, it was only on one occasion that I was truly able to grasp the understanding of black history.
 This was in high school when we had to put together a performance for a black history show.
-Not only where we able to share our culture, roots and the men and women that laid down their lives for us; we also had the opportunity of learning about other men and women of color that sacrificed for the good of others.
-On that day we truly celebrated them and all of their contributions to their respective countries, societies, communities’ etc. Although black history is important I feel and believe the true history isn’t being shared, as a result most of our youths are unaware of some of the sacrifices that some blacks had to make in order to gain freedom.
-Black history should not only celebrate the dead but also the living that are immensely contributing to their countries, communities, societies, schools etc. Black history should also not be confined to a specific country with black heroes; there are lots of blacks out there that are more of a hero than most of us are and I believe they need to be celebrated more often.
+Not only were we able to share our culture, roots and the men and women that laid down their lives for us; we also had the opportunity of learning about other men and women of color that sacrificed for the good of others.
+On that day we truly celebrated them and all of their contributions to their respective countries, societies, communities’ etc. Although black history is important I feel and believe the true history isn’t being shared, as a result, most of our youths are unaware of some of the sacrifices that some blacks had to make in order to gain freedom.
+Black history should not only celebrate the dead but also the living that is immensely contributing to their countries, communities, societies, schools etc. Black history should also not be confined to a specific country with black heroes; there are lots of blacks out there that are more of a hero than most of us are and I believe they need to be celebrated more often.